-Stargazers from the Earth's Northern Hemisphere can easily find the outline of his muscular body midway up in the southern sky after dark, while from south of the equator he stands prominently in the north.
+Stargazers in the Earth's Northern Hemisphere can easily find the outline of his muscular body midway up in the southern sky after dark, while from south of the equator he stands prominently in the north.

 And the scorpion?
-Well, you won't find him this week; this constellation rises as Orion sets and sets as Orion rises, just as Zeus had arranged.
+Well, you won't find him this week; this constellation rises as Orion sets and sets as Orion rises, just as Zeus arranged.

-This week, if the sky is clear where you live, bundle up and take your sweetie out for a nice leisurely stroll among the stars ... what could possibly be more romantic!
+This week, if the sky is clear where you live, bundle up and take your sweetie out for a nice leisurely stroll among the stars. ...
+What could possibly be more romantic?

 Visit Dennis Mammana at www.dennismammana.com.
 To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.